AdobeDocs/target.de-DE/help/c-target/c-visitor-profile/working-with-customer-attributes.md

 Consider the following information as your work with customer attributes and [!DNL Target]:

 * There are some prerequisite requirements that you must meet before you can use the [!UICONTROL Customer attributes] feature in the [!DNL Audiences] core service.
-For more information, see "Prerequisites for uploading Customer Attributes" in [Customer attributes](https://docs.adobe.com/content/help/en/core-services/interface/customer-attributes/attributes.html) in the *Experience Cloud Product documentation*.
+For more information, see &quot;Prerequisites for uploading Customer Attributes&quot; in [Customer attributes](https://docs.adobe.com/content/help/en/core-services/interface/customer-attributes/attributes.html) in the *Experience Cloud Product documentation*.

    >[!NOTE]
    >